byronwall/data-viz/docs/prd/16-filter-rework/notes.md

 ## Filter rework notes

-### Pivot Table

-- Pivot table row header needs to use the raw value with type and not a string

 ### Related to Data Table

 - Should include option to filter only the component or to filter the entire crossfilter context